Skip to main content

 1. terraform-config-inspect needs to be built from source

-2. terraform-config-inspect must be run on all root modules, so execution time increases proportionally with the number of root modules
+2. It must be run for every root module, so execution time scales linearly with the number of root modules

-1. You cannot apply to a development environment before production
+1. You cannot apply to a dev environment before production, for example

-2. If a problem occurs in one root module causing a plan failure or a dangerous change, it blocks applying to all other root modules
+2. If one root module fails or contains a dangerous change, it blocks the apply for all other dependent root modules